-Police: Drunk driver misses drive-thru, crashes into restaurant
+Police: Drunk driver misses drive-thru lane, falls asleep after hitting restaurant's intercom

 Latest Weather Blog

-Police: Drunk driver misses drive-thru, crashes into restaurant
+Police: Drunk driver misses drive-thru lane, falls asleep after hitting restaurant's intercom

-THIBODAUX - A man is facing his second DWI charge following a weekend crash in Thibodaux.
+THIBODAUX - A man is facing his second DWI charge after police found him asleep behind the wheel outside a fast food restaurant.

-According to a new release from the Thibodaux Police Department, an officer working off duty detail in the 300 block of North Canal Boulevard was notified about a driver sleeping in the drive-thru line at a restaurant early Sunday.
-At the scene, the officer discovered a gray 2004 Toyota Tundra had crashed into the intercom box, causing it to be displaced.
+According to a new release from the Thibodaux Police Department, an officer working off duty was called to reports of a driver sleeping in the drive-thru line at a restaurant early Sunday morning.
+At the scene, the officer discovered a gray 2004 Toyota Tundra had crashed into the intercom box.

 The driver was identified as 27-year-old Zack Thibodaux.
-The responding officer suspected Thibodaux was intoxicated.
+The officer suspected Thibodaux was intoxicated.

 After failing a series of field sobriety tests, Thibodaux was arrested.
-He later provided a breath sample and rendered a blood alcohol level of 0.185 percent.
+He later provided a breath sample and rendered a blood alcohol level of 0.185 percent, more than double the legal driving limit.

 Thibodaux was transported to the Lafourche Parish Correctional Complex and charged with operating a vehicle while intoxicated.
 Police say Thibodaux was also arrested in 2014 for DWI.